PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 sudo ufw allow 8080
 ```

 The second line is only required if you are using ssh to remote into your Pi, if you aren't leave it out.
-Hint - if you are using a keyboard connected to your Pi, then you aren't using ssh...
+Hint - if you are using a keyboard connected to your Pi, then you aren't using ssh.
+My use case relies on ssh, so I'm going to assume you are using it from now on in.

 This installs [Uncomplicated Firewall](https://en.wikipedia.org/wiki/Uncomplicated_Firewall) onto your Pi, enables it and then allows the port that your TiddlyWiki will be listening on.